This post may contain affiliate links. Read my full disclosure.

 After spending a lot of money at local aesthetic clinics, I can’t tell you how excited I was when my overseas shipment of MUAC 40% Lactic Acid Peel arrived.
 MUAC stands for Makeup Artist’s Choice and is a US-based company specializing in professional cosmeceuticals, skincare and mineral makeup.

-I was so eager to use it that I even skipped the patch test.
+I was so eager to use it such that I even skipped the patch test.
 Please refrain from doing what I did.
 All chemical peels involve a certain degree of risks, no matter how superficial the peel is.

 I was willing to take the risk because I knew my skin could generally handle chemical peels quite well.
 After all, I’ve been through three rounds of VI Peel and one session of VI Precision Peel, which are considered medium-depth peels.
 Lactic Acid, being one of the mildest form of peels within the “Superficial Peel” family was something I thought my skin would be able to take to quite easily.

 Here’s the hierarchy of peel in terms of acid strength:

 - Superficial Peel (e.g. Lactic Acid, Glycolic Acid, Salicylic Acid)